FDLE: Joleen Cummings' blood found on Kimberly Kessler's boot, scissors

 There was also blood on a bleach bottle and a mop.
 A blacklight photo of the mop shows blood that showed up in mop strokes on the floor after crime scene investigators applied the chemical luminol.

-When Kessler was arrested, deputies said she had several injuries on her hands, wrist, arms and thighs and a patch of hair missing from her head.
-Investigators said she was also in possession of driver's licenses from five states in the name of Jennifer Sybert -- one of the 17 different aliases police say Kessler has used over the years.
+When Kessler was arrested, deputies said she had several injuries on her hands, wrist, arms and thighs, and a patch of hair missing from her head.
+Investigators said she was also in possession of driver's licenses from five states in the name of Jennifer Sybert -- one of the 17 aliases police say Kessler has used while living in 14 states over the years.

+When interviewed after her arrest, Kessler appeared calm, saying she didn't like to keep documents and accounts in her name because she was scared her ex-fiancee will find her.

+“He has friends who are computer hackers," Kessler told police.
+"And he has hacked me and, quite frankly, I’m surprised I’m still alive."

-Other evidence showed there was a confrontation between Kessler and Cummings on May 9 -- four days before the mother of three didn't show up to pick up her children.
+Other documents released this week showed was a confrontation between Kessler and Cummings on May 9 -- four days before the mother of three didn't show up to pick up her children.
 Another co-worker said Cummings told her she had a feeling Kessler wasn't who she said she was.
 Cummings added she was going to start digging into Kessler's background.

 Kessler was arrested a few days after Cummings vanished, initially charged with stealing Cummings' SUV.
 When prosecutors felt they had enough evidence against her, Kessler was indicted on a charge of first-degree murder.